Republic of Armenia v. Republic of Azerbaijan: Interim measure

 On 22 February 2023, the court reached a legally binding ruling after a 13–2 vote, thereby satisfying one of Armenia's requests and ordered Azerbaijan to "take all measures at its disposal to ensure unimpeded movement of persons, vehicles and cargo along the Lachin corridor in both directions".
 On the same day the court unanimously rejected the counterclaim filed by Azerbaijan, requesting for provisional measures against Armenia on alleged transportation and placing of mines.

 Officials

 Armenia is represented by a lawyer and ex-deputy minister of justice of Armenia, Yeghishe Kirakosyan and Azerbaijan is represented by Azerbaijan's deputy foreign minister, Elnur Mammadov.
 Judge Joan E. Donoghue presides over the case.

 Reactions

 Armenia's claim was followed by Azerbaijan's counterclaim which accused Armenia of violating the same treaty.
-Hearings on the Azerbaijani case are due to be held a week after Armenia's case.
+Hearings on the Azerbaijani case were held on 23 September 2021, a week after Armenia's case.